danidevadoss/field-mapper/README.md

 return FieldMapperUtility.copy(user,UserDto.class);
 }
 ```
-## What are the constraints?
-How to configure?
+## How to configure??
+What are the constraints??
 ### **_Coming Soon...!_**

 ---